 Self-Generated New Moon Ritual

 *Note: As many of you know, many of the incentives of my Patreon Campaign revolve around New and Full Moon stuff.
-I send out monthly New Moon ritual guidance to all Patrons who have pledged at $10 and above, and then Patrons at $20 and above get Full Moon meditations as well.
+I send out monthly New Moon ritual guidance to all Patrons who have pledged at $5 and above, and then all Patrons get access to live Full Moon meditations ($10+ folks get the recording) as well.
 I’m working on a series of articles that explain easy ritual, altar building and so forth in order to facilitate each of you being able to participate in the radness of cosmic mystery as its facilitated by astrology.
 This article is the first in that series.
 You can support my work and receive help working with your own chart by becoming a Patron*

 So!
 One of my favorite practices – and one of the areas I believe astrology is most useful – is tracking the cycles of life through the movements of the planets.
 Every single one of the planets has cycles that can be tracked individually or in relationship to other planets.
 Yes, it’s true, all planets are in relationship to all other planets.

 The easiest way to start tune into planetary cycles (learning a ton about yourself and astrology at the same time!) is through paying attention to lunar cycles.
 This is why the bulk of the incentives on this site are built around new and full moon guidance.
 Accessible.
 Practical.
 Fun.
 All good things.

 I figured it’s time to write a little guide for how to create your own new moon rituals.
 This will help you make the most of your monthly new moon-ing.
 This guide is by no means complete, and will be a living document that will change over time.
 It’s meant to guide you to the heart of the matter: once you can give yourself permission to do ritual however you want to do it, to play around with it and see what works, you’ll open a whole world of wonder and magic that you can bring into your waking life in practical and concrete ways.